raspberrypi/documentation/usage/python/README.md

 ## Executing Python files from the command line

-You can write a Python file in a standard [editor](../../linux/usage/text-editors.md) like Vim, Nano or LeafPad, and run it as a Python script from the command line.
-Just navigate to the directory the file is saved (use `cd` and `ls` for guidance) and run with `python3`, e.g. `python3 hello.py`.
+You can write a Python file in a standard [editor](../../linux/usage/text-editors.md) like Vim, Nano, or LeafPad, and run it as a Python script from the command line.
+Just navigate to the directory the file is saved in (use `cd` and `ls` for guidance) and run with `python3`, e.g. `python3 hello.py`.

 ![Python command line](images/run-python.png)